Soham360/APCSA/_posts/2023-11-05-MCQ2015-Reflection.md

 For this question, I was supposed to determine the state of the board after executing a given code segment.
 I chose Option A, thinking it was correct but unfortunately, I was wrong.
 I made this choice because I misunderstood how the loops and conditions within the code were functioning together.
 The correct answer is Option E as it requires loops across the entire board with alternating checks for when rows and columns are even or odd.
 This is why the correct answer is Option E.

 # MCQ 2015 Reflection
-I did really well and only got 1 wrong out of 40.
-This was due to a very dumb mistake and I was so close to a perfect 40 out of 40.
-This is a really good score for me and I'll study these type of questions and try to improve next time.
+I performed well on this quiz, scoring 36 out of 39.
+The three mistakes I made were due to misunderstandings in class hierarchy, integer division, and loop functionality in code.
+These are areas I will focus on to improve my understanding and performance for future quizzes.